* Brent tops $65 a barrel for the first time this year

 The shutdown occurred about two weeks ago, a source said, and it was not immediately clear when the field would return to full capacity.

-The bank said it expects a drop of 2.5 million bpd in OPEC supply in the fourth quarter of 2019 from a year earlier.
+Bank of American Merrill Lynch said in a note that it expects a drop of 2.5 million bpd in OPEC supply in the fourth quarter of 2019 from a year earlier.

 However, the global supply picture remains uncertain.